ddemidov/amgcl/README.md

 auto conv = amgcl::solve(A, rhs, x, amgcl::cg_tag());
 ```

+Types of right-hand side and solution vectors should be compatible with the
+level type used for construction of the AMG hierarchy.
+For example,
-If `amgcl::level::vexcl` is used as a storage backend, then `vex::SpMat` and
+if `amgcl::level::vexcl` is used as a storage backend, then `vex::SpMat` and
 `vex::vector` types have to be used when solving:

 ```C++